 Ideally, a candidate should not head the fundraising operation.
 If you have the resources, hire a professional fundraiser.
-If not, ask a trusted friend who is goal-oriented, has good management and organizational skills, and is attentive to detail to be your finance director.
+If not, ask a trust-

 Then make sure he or she understands that any good fundraiser can go out and raise money.
 But a good fundraiser, working with a good finance director, can really maximize the dollars that will flow into a campaign.
 If you serve as both fundraiser and finance director, it is imperative that you combine the strategy of planning the finance program with the implementation skills needed to execute the plan.